Documentation

 Whether you drag a file into the drawer or run Convert to Markdown, the same services run in the background.

-Queue visibility
+Processing visibility

 Everyday workflows